 In addition to your education, training, and license, you will also need personal qualities, known as soft skills, to succeed in this field.
 Here are some of them:

-- Listening and Verbal Communication Skills: You must be able to understand information that patients and coworkers tell you and you must be able to clearly convey information to them.
+- Listening and Verbal Communication Skills: You must be able to understand what patients and coworkers tell you and convey information to them.

-- Interpersonal Skills: You need to "read" patients' non-verbal cues.
+- Interpersonal Skills: It is essential to be able to "read" patients' non-verbal cues.

 - Compassion: When dealing with patients who are in pain, you must show sympathy.

-- Decision Making: You must be able to make potentially life-altering decisions on the spot.
+- Decision Making: The ability to make potentially life-altering decisions on the spot is vital.